Female Hump and Tip Refinement

 This particular patient is a great example of how cosmetic rhinoplasty can be used to address a nasal bridge hump deformity in a female.
 This young lady from San Diego, CA consulted with our office complaining of a bump on the bridge of her nose as well as asymmetry when looking at her nose from the front.
 In addition, her nasal tip was more rounded than she desired.
 Overall, she was looking to make her nose smaller and more in balance with her surrounding facial features.

 During her rhinoplasty consultation in our San Diego office, we reviewed what was recommended in terms of the nose reshaping process.
-These issues are highlighted in the adjacent pre-rhinoplasty photo diagrams.
+These issues are highlighted in the below pre-rhinoplasty photo diagrams.

 Frontal Before Rhinoplasty View